Start the process by submitting an Invention Disclosure Form (IDF)

 - Software, which can be copyrighted and sometimes patented

-- Biological materials such as cell lines or plant varieties
+- Biological materials such as cell lines, plant varieties, or mouse models

 - And more